AdlanSADOU/instanced-renderer/README.md

-Little project to experiment with Vulkan.
+This is a project I use to learn and experiment Vulkan.

+The code might be very rough at some places, but overall I'd say, I don't bother with OOP, and while learning/exploring, I write very procedural code, only factoring out things that repeat often, like buffer creation.

 <img src="https://github.com/AdlanSADOU/Vulkan_Renderer/blob/master/.misc/v0.1.gif" width="44%" height="44%">